dburger/8rainstation-enhancer/README.md

 ## Features

 The 8rain Station Enhancer is a Chrome extension designed improve the usability of the 8rain Station website.
+8rain Station is an outstanding tool for persons wanting to place mathematically advantaged sports wagers.
+The website is great, and they continue to add features, however, they currently have higher priorities than the features this extension provides.
-The features include:
+The features this extension adds includes:

 * Making sportsbook names clickable links that launch to the sportsbook.
 * A button that closes all open sportsbook sites when clicked.
-* The ability to quickly add bookmarks to specific plays page filtering on the Plays and Bet Market Details pages.
+* The ability to quickly add bookmarks to specific plays filtering on the Plays and Bet Market Details pages.
 * The ability to define named active sportsbook sets on the Books page.
 * The ability to define named sportsbook weightings on the Weightings page.